-Information about the variety of first-year calculus-stream courses can be found on the Department of Mathematics and Statistics Introductory Courses page.
+Information about the variety of first-year calculus-stream courses can be found on the undergraduates/introductory-courses-in-mathematics-and-statistics page.

 The Math Readiness Assessment covers a variety of topics ranging from simplifying fractions to trigonometry.
 It is not meant to be a test, rather a self-assessment.
 Students who have a good understanding of most topics but are looking to refresh their skills should consult the self-guided online Math Readiness Course or the recommended resources below.
 These materials are not meant to replace a comprehensive course in pre-calculus (e.g. MATH 102 or Precalculus 30).

 Click here to access the Math Readiness Assessment (Formerly the Math Placement Test).
 This page is currently being redeveloped.
 Please ignore references to logins.

 Questions?
 Contact the Math Readiness Assessment Coordinator at email@example.com